pointslocal/admin-docs/docs/events_events.md

 # Managing Events
+> This guid explains the basics of events management and curation.

 Managing the details of individual events is handled primarily through two interfaces in the admin - the events list and the events details views.
 The former is for finding events and/or applying bulk actions and the latter for modifying more minute details and meta data around individual events and their recurrences.

 # The Events List